kleinsch/App-Growth-Engine-UI-IOS/README.md

 The message is completely customizable by you, and it can be further personalized to include the sender and app name.

 # Integration Setup
-Now that you have a good understanding of the AGE Invitation UI, you are proceed and integrate it into your app.
+Now that you have a good understanding of the AGE Invitation UI, you are ready to integrate AGE Invitation UI into your app.
 The first step is to copy all the necessary files into your Xcode project.
 AGE Invitation UI requires linking with following system libraries:

 * AddressBook.Framework
 * MessageUI.Framework